biberltd/ProductManagementBundle/Resources/docs/ModelApi.md

 **Parameters**:
 - __mixed_ $product

-	Product entity, id as integer, url key as string or sku as string.
+	Product entity, id as integer,,m, url key as string or sku as string.

 **Return**:
 - ModelResponse